 State processing times vary.
 Some states permit us to form your nonprofit immediately online while others can take 10+ weeks to respond.
 We're experienced in the best ways to submit your nonprofit, advise you when to pay state expedite fees for a reasonable turnaround time, and we communicate directly with the state government to resolve any delays.

 Some secretaries of state offer expedited processing for a fee, all the way up to 1-hour processing.
-If you're in a rush, call us at 1-888-995-5895 and a formation specialist can explain state rush options, take your order by phone, and, with your help, submit your formation documents in a matter of hours.
+If you're in a rush, contact us and a formation specialist can explain state rush options, take your order by phone, and, with your help, submit your formation documents in a matter of hours.